awsdocs/amazon-s3-userguide/doc_source/replication-config-for-kms-objects.md

 # Replicating objects created with server\-side encryption \(SSE\-C, SSE\-S3, SSE\-KMS\)<a name="replication-config-for-kms-objects"></a>

+**Important**
+Amazon S3 now applies server\-side encryption with Amazon S3 managed keys \(SSE\-S3\) as the base level of encryption for every bucket in Amazon S3\.
+Starting January 5, 2023, all new object uploads to Amazon S3 will be automatically encrypted at no additional cost and with no impact on performance\.
+Currently, the automatic encryption status for S3 bucket default encryption configuration and for new object uploads is available in AWS CloudTrail logs\.
+During the next few weeks, the automatic encryption status will also be rolled out to the Amazon S3 console, S3 Inventory, S3 Storage Lens, and as an additional Amazon S3 API response header in the AWS Command Line Interface and AWS SDKs\.
+When this update is complete in all AWS Regions, we will update the documentation\.
+For more information, see [Default encryption FAQ](https://docs.aws.amazon.com/AmazonS3/latest/userguide/default-encryption-faq.html)\.

+By default, Amazon S3 doesn't replicate objects that are stored at rest using server\-side encryption with customer managed keys stored in AWS KMS\.
+This section explains additional configuration that you add to direct Amazon S3 to replicate these objects\.

+**Note**
+You can use multi\-Region AWS KMS keys in Amazon S3\.
+However, Amazon S3 currently treats multi\-Region keys as though they were single\-Region keys, and does not use the multi\-Region features of the key\.
+For more information, see [ Using multi\-Region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) in *AWS Key Management Service Developer Guide*\.

+For an example with step\-by\-step instructions, see [Replicating encrypted objects](replication-walkthrough-4.md)\.
+For information about creating a replication configuration, see [Replicating objects](replication.md)\.

+**Important**
+Replication of encrypted data is a server\-side process that occurs entirely within Amazon S3\.
+Objects created with server\-side encryption using customer\-provided \(SSE\-C\) encryption keys are not replicated\.

 **Topics**
 + [Replicating encrypted objects \(SSE\-C\)](#replicationSSEC)
 + [Replicating encrypted objects \(SSE\-S3, SSE\-KMS\)](#replications)